 Example: Compare how remote-first hiring for product roles grew in fintech vs. edtech from 2020 to 2024.

 Expired job postings offer insights into company strategy, momentum, and market direction.
-Whether you're an investor validating growth, a recruiter tracking hiring shifts, or a product leader building intelligence tools, old job listings offer valuable, structured data points.
+Whether you're an investor validating growth, a recruiter tracking hiring shifts, or a product leader building intelligence tools, old job listings offer valuable, structured data fields.

 With Coresignal’s historical job posting datasets, you gain more than access but also context.
 And in a fast-moving, skills-driven economy, context gives you a competitive edge.